What should I expect at my initial consultation?

-You may cancel or reschedule your appointment, however, it is highly recommended you call us within 24 hours to avoid same day cancellation charges or missed fees.
+Consistency is vital to achieving results in therapy, however, if you need to cancel or reschedule your appointment, you must call us within 24 hours of your appointment to avoid same day cancellation charges or missed fees.

 What about medication versus therapy?

-Medication alone is usually not sufficient.
+In most cases, mental health issues can not rely on medication alone.
+Medication cannot teach skills.
 In some cases medication may not be necessary.
-When medication is warranted, most physicians and counseling professionals recommend a combination of medication management and counseling for the best results.
-Long-term solution to mental and emotional problems cannot be solved solely by medication.
+When medication is warranted, many physicians and counseling professionals recommend a combination of medication management and counseling for the best results.
+Long-term solutions to mental health issues cannot be resolved solely by medication.

 How do I know what we talk about will be private?

 Confidentiality is one of the most important components between a client and psychotherapist.
 Successful therapy requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the therapist's office.
 Every therapist should provide a written copy of their confidential disclosure agreement, and you can expect that what you discuss in session will not be shared with anyone.
 Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team, but your therapist cannot release this information without obtaining your written informed consent.

 State law and professional ethics require therapists to maintain confidentiality except for the following situations: